 4. Return to your exodus moment.

-The truth learned in all exodus moments is this: None of that stuff responsible for spinning us in a tissy matters.
+The truth learned in all exodus moments is this: None of that stuff responsible for spinning us in a tissy matter.
 None of it is important.
 Just as Henri Nouwen explains:

 5. Show your weakness.